-1. Select CALIBRATION on the combine display, and press the right arrow navigation key to enter the information box.

-Select HEADER (A), and press ENTER.
+- Select CALIBRATION on combine display, and press right arrow navigation key to enter information box. - Select HEADER (A), and press ENTER.
 The CALIBRATION dialog box opens.

-You can use the up and down navigation keys to move between options.
+You can use up and down navigation keys to move between options.

-Follow the calibration steps in the order in which they appear in the dialog box.
-As you proceed through the calibration process, the display will automatically update to show the next step.
+3. Follow calibration steps in order in which they appear in dialog box.
+As you proceed through calibration process, display will automatically update to show next step.

-Pressing the ESC key during any of the steps or letting the system sit idle for more than three minutes will cause the calibration procedure to stop.
+Pressing ESC key during any of steps or letting system sit idle for more than three minutes will cause calibration procedure to stop.